gokayfem/awesome-vlm-architectures/README.md

-# Awesome Vision Language Model Architectures
+# 👁️Awesome Vision Language Model Architectures👁️‍🗨️

 Vision-Language Models (VLMs) feature a multimodal architecture that processes image and text data simultaneously.
 They can perform Visual Question Answering (VQA), image captioning and Text-To-Image search kind of tasks.
 VLMs utilize techniques like multimodal fusing with cross-attention, masked-language modeling, and image-text matching to relate visual semantics to textual representations.
 This repository contains famous VLMs and their architectures.